alterxyz/Y.Bookmark/README.md

 This format combines readability with flexibility, allowing for rich organization through tags while remaining easy to edit manually when desired.

+The title & url and dashes (---) are required, but the other elements can be used to enhance your bookmarks.

 ## Features

 ### File-First Approach